jsdu/EtherscanClient/README.md

 The following calls are part of Etherscan's [Events Module](https://etherscan.io/apis#logs)

+### Get Event Logs
 The Event Log API was designed to provide an alternative to the native eth_getLogs.
 For performance & security considerations, only the first 1000 results are return.
-So please narrow down the filter parameters
+Please narrow down the filter parameters
 - `fromBlock`: The block number as an integer or 'latest'
 - `toBlock`: The block number as an integer or 'latest'
 - `address`: Address of the event